HydrogeomorphologyTools/DTM-Inpainting-surface-roughness-restitution/README.md

 Usage example: clone or dowload the repository: https://github.com/HydrogeomorphologyTools/DTM-Inpainting-surface-roughness-restitution

 Then run the main script (Inpaint_DTM_roughness_restitution.m) "as is" with the provided inputs and dependance files.

-Investigation is still needed on DTM-related performance.
+Feel free to test and vary parameterization, investigation is still needed on DTM-related performance.

 Enjoy!